billwear/doc-workflow-tools/README.md

 #### raddel

 raddel deletes the passed discourse topic entirely.
 This makes the topic invisible to non-administrative users.
-No warning given, although for most discourse systems, topics can be manually "undeleted" for an indefinite period of time.
+No warning is given, although for most discourse systems, topics can be manually "undeleted" for an indefinite period of time.

 #### radlastmod

-radlastmod returns the last edited time and the last edited user, to STDOUT, as a comma-separated tuple.
+radlastmod returns the last edited time and the last editing user to STDOUT, as a comma-separated tuple.
 The last edited time is in whatever timezone your chosen discourse instance is using, usually Zulu time.
 Conversion and use of the output timestamp is up to the end user.
 The last edited user is printed as the username of the account which performed this last edit.
 Cross-referencing that username to the discourse user list is up to the end user.

 #### radf